 Research to inform the charter

-In order to help develop the charter for St Thomas Street, a workshop has been organised as part of the London Bridge & West Bermondsey ward panel meeting, on Wednesday 25 September 2019, 6.30pm at 160 Tooley Street.
-The workshop will present the research findings, and will discuss a variety of themes and potential initiatives that could be developed to help maximise regeneration benefits for local people.
-Please download the list of potential themes and projects (pdf, 36kb) which could be included in the charter, and let us know if you have any ideas for projects which could be delivered to enhance the well being of residents living and working at London Bridge.
+In order to help develop the charter for St Thomas Street, a workshop was organised as part of the London Bridge & West Bermondsey ward panel meeting, on Wednesday 25 September 6.30pm at 160 Tooley Street.
+The workshop presented the research findings, and discussed a variety of themes and potential initiatives that could be developed to help maximise regeneration benefits for local people.

 If you any questions about the charter please contact: